 WOMEX Academy is a new initiative which aims to support artists and other music professionals who wish to strengthen their skills to access the international circuits and markets.

 WOMEX provides a practical programme to learn about global music trends and its business, identify international circuits, make musical discoveries, and gain inspiration.
-It is also a compelling place to meet new colleagues and potential partners, interact with the WOMX community, and establish long-lasting professional networks at an international level.
+It is also a compelling place to meet new colleagues and potential partners, interact with the WOMEX community, and establish long-lasting professional networks at an international level.

 Attending WOMEX is a big step towards initiating or reinforcing activities on a global scale.
 Therefore, it is essential to be prepared beforehand to get the best out of your participation.
 WOMEX Academy focuses on providing information, knowledge, guidance, and building capacities before engagement.